jundalisay/sp/content/en/research/diogenes/lives/chapter-68.md

 After that he migrated to Lesbos, having come to Pherecydes with letters of recommendation from Zoilus, his uncle.
 And having made three silver goblets, he carried them to Egypt as a present for each of the three priests.
 He had brothers, the eldest of whom was named Eunomus, the middle one Tyrrhenus, and a slave named Zamolxis, to whom the Getæ sacrifice, believing him to be the same as Saturn, according to the account of Herodotus.[107]

-II.
-He was a pupil of Pherecydes, the Syrian.
+<sup>2</sup> He was a pupil of Pherecydes, the Syrian.

 After his death, he came to Samos, and became a pupil of Hermodamas, the descendant of Creophylus, who was by this time an old man.

-III.
-He got got initiated into all the Grecian and barbarian sacred mysteries.
+<sup>3</sup> He got got initiated into all the Grecian and barbarian sacred mysteries.

 He went to Egypt, on which occasion Polycrates gave him a letter of introduction to Amasis.